-Furthermore, in collaboration with the Expert Board, a grading system was developed to determine the PROMS Implementation score.
+Furthermore, in collaboration with the expert board, a grading system was developed to determine the PROMS Implementation score.
 The score is assessed on a range from 50 to 100%, meaning that only hospitals achieving a minimum of 50% (of the maximum 100% score) were eligible to be graded on the PROMs score curve (as shown in the scoring model in 2.3).
-The PROMS Implementation score accounts for 2.5% of the overall hospital score.
+The PROMS Implementation score accounts for 3.5% of the overall hospital score and was awarded to participating hospitals who marked the respective specialty within the PROMs survey.
+For example, if a hospital stated they measured PROMs for cardiology and oncology, then the overall PROMs score would only be factored into those specific rankings.